Panquesito7/gautam-07/README.md

  <hr>

- 𝔸𝕓𝕠𝕦𝕥 𝕄𝕖 👋
+About Me

  <p>
-I am an engineer from <b>India</b> who is passionate about problem solving and taking on challenging tasks.
+Hi 👋, I am Gautam Khatter and I am an engineer from <b>India</b> who is passionate about problem solving and taking on challenging tasks.
 I usually work with <b>MERN</b> stack but I am always eager to learn new tools and technologies to increase my knowledge and expertise.
 I love meeting developers and engineers to discuss various possibilities to solve a particular problem.
 I am mostly self-taught but couldn't have reached here if I hadn't had help from my mentor <b>Mr. Saurabh Shukla</b>.
 </p>

 <br>